crhj2017/Simple-C-VM/README.md

 ## To do:

-Write makefile
+Create a parser to output AST

-Update lexer + parser to include more logic
+Write Interpreter